CADEN HAYNOR / NEWS EDITOR

 When this occurs, saved passwords stay exactly how they were, but browsing history will be deleted and autofill may take some time to reset to normal typing patterns.

-USD ITS, located in Maher Hall 187, is actively working on the issue and is available to assist students while the disruption persists.
+USD ITS, located in Maher Hall 187, is available if students continue to experience issues while the disruption persists.

 Leave a comment